brainworkup/bwu/inst/rmarkdown/templates/npsychreport/skeleton/nse.md

 ## Reason for Referral

-(ref:fname) (ref:lname) is a (ref:age)-year-old (ref:hand)-handed (ref:sex) with
-a reported history of disorder and disorder. (ref:he2) was referred by referdoc, for evaluation of his neurocognitive functioning to update his intervention plan.
-This report is based on a review of available medical records and information gathered on the following dates: (ref:doe1), (ref:doe2), (ref:doe3).
-Intervention planning was discussed with (ref:fname) and (ref:his) (ref:family)
-on the last of these dates.
+(ref:fname) (ref:lname) is a (ref:age)-year-old, (ref:hand)-handed (ref:sex) with a reported history of (ref:dx1) and (ref:dx1). (ref:he2) was previously seen through our service in Month 20XX. (ref:he2) was referred by (ref:refdoc), for evaluation of (ref:his) neurocognitive functioning to update (ref:his) intervention plan.
+This report is based on a review of available medical records and information gathered on the following dates: (ref:doe1), (ref:doe2), (ref:doe3), (ref:doe4).
+Intervention planning was discussed with (ref:fname) and (ref:his)(ref:family) on the last of these dates.

 ## Background

-(ref:fname) believes she has bipolar disorder and are insistent she should be treated with a mood stabilizing medication.
-However, the patient disagrees with her family about the diagnosis and reports having had severe side effects in the past from lamotrigine (Lamictal) including dizziness and falling spells.
-She currently takes paroxetine (Paxil) to treat nonspecific symptoms of depression and anxiousness. (ref:his2) husband, has stated in prior communications that he wants her "mood stabilized" because "whenever relapse happens" and it is "difficult for him" until her mood is stable again.
-There are broader family conflicts as well, including reported discord between (ref:fname) and her three adult children and longstanding marital problems.
+(ref:fname) began experiencing symptoms of x, y, and z in 200X.

 ## Relevant History

 ### Developmental/Medical

-(ref:fname) believes she was born full-term and does not recall her mother having complications during pregnancy.
-She denied subsequent developmental delays in the areas of walking, talking, and toilet training.

-Medical history includes carotid artery disease, cataract, type 2 diabetes mellitus with hyperglycemia, unstable angina, xerosis of skin, hyperlipidemia, osteopenia of left femoral neck, recurrent falls.
-Family medical history includes diabetes and heart disease.
-She has improved her self-care and diabetes management lately, per chart.
-Surgical history includes cataract surgery, coronary bypass surgery, and removal of intra-aortic balloon pump.
+(ref:fname) was born full-term following an uncomplicated pregnancy, labor, and delivery.
+Major developmental delays were achieved within expected timeframes.

+Medical history includes x, y, and z.
+Family medical history includes x, y, and z.
+Surgical history includes x, y, and z.

+(ref:his2) medical history also includes attention problems, which were longstanding but first treated after (ref:his) 20XX concussion. (ref:he2) now takes Concerta.
+However, (ref:his) mother reported ongoing difficulties with focus/concentration and forgetfulness. (ref:he2) said (ref:he) struggles to remember tasks (ref:he) needs to do and forgets to complete and turn in homework. (ref:he2) also reported that it has been difficult to get (ref:fname) to take (ref:his) medications if she is not there to remind (ref:him). (ref:he2) has told (ref:his) that (ref:he) would like to stop taking all medication.
+Previous medication includes Ritalin (stopped because of low appetite).
+There are no current concerns with hearing, vision, sleep, appetite or growth. (ref:he2) also denies current headaches or pain.

 ### Academics

-(ref:fname) recalls early learning difficulties in school related to reading and being a "slow learner."
-She completed high school in India but did not attend college.
+(ref:fname) recently completed (ref:educ) at Local High School. (ref:he2) earned C’s, D’s, and F’s in (ref:his) classes. (ref:he2) is now taking English (online course) in summer school. (ref:his2) mother reported that (ref:he) is frustrated with (ref:his) grades, as (ref:he) has been an A/B student in the past. (ref:he2) said that (ref:he) has trouble with daily work as well as quizzes/tests. (ref:his2) teachers have reported poor participation in class.

 ### Behavioral/Emotional/Social

-(ref:fname) reported that she has struggled with depression over the years.
-She and her husband were in marital therapy before COVID-19; she attended 6-7 sessions and her husband attended one session).
-Her family has variously reported the following concerns regarding her behavior: "she will go through cycles from elevated mood to depressed mood (e.g., sleeping, not eating); she will have pressured speech, paranoia in the past, nonstop talking, verbal aggression."
+(ref:fname)’s mother reported that (ref:he) has struggled with depression over the years. (ref:he2) was especially upset at no longer being allowed to play sports after (ref:his) previous concussions. (ref:he2) noted that (ref:his) mood has been better and (ref:he) has not been as withdrawn since increasing (ref:his) dose of Effexor XR. (ref:he2) denied concerns about (ref:him) harming himself or others. (ref:he2) expressed concern about (ref:his) coping skills. (ref:he2) also said that (ref:he) has always tended to want things a certain way, in a certain order.
+However, this has not caused problems in daily life. (ref:he2) denied any other anxiety.

+(ref:fname) has many friends. (ref:he2) enjoys pick-up basketball and watching basketball games. (ref:his2) mother reported that (ref:he) recently got (ref:his) driver’s license and is looking for a job.

 ### Family

-(ref:fname) was born in ["\${1\|city}"].
-She was emotionally healthy child until her biological mother committed suicide when (ref:fname) was 8-years-old, which reportedly followed the death of an infant son.
-She and her younger brother were particularly close to their mother.
-As was custom in her culture, her father was remarried to a woman with 10 children of her own.
-They had more children, until his 2nd wife also died.
-He then raised his 10 surviving children (of 14 total).
-(ref:fname) spent her remaining childhood and adolescence in India with her father and stepmother, and her various full- and step-siblings.
+(ref:fname) lives with (ref:his) parents, grandmother, and older brother and sister in City, State.
+Both parents graduated high school.
+Recent stressors include a family member’s illness.
+Family mental health history includes depression.

 ### Prior Testing

-None reported.
+(ref:fname) had a previous neuropsychological evaluation (Month 20XX), shortly following (ref:his) 20XX concussion.
+Results at that time indicated age-appropriate intelligence, but weaknesses in attention, executive skills, memory, fine motor speed, and word-finding.
+Of note, on the day of that prior testing (ref:he) had not taken stimulant medication and reported continuous headache.